Tenderness in a tough world.

 Kindness doesn’t originate from us, but we are loaned this essence of compassion that rises up to take action and bless others.
 There have been many moments when kindness was immediate; it didn’t take half of a second to contemplate giving, and unfortunately, there have been times when I’ve had to remind myself in or after the moment, that kindness is a part of our calling.

 It doesn’t depend on whether I feel like it today, or not.
 It’s not about me; it’s about reaching out to those in need.
-It’s one of those traits we often take for granted.
+It’s one of those traits we often take for granted and it’s one I need daily reminders about and fail often with.

 A kind deed, done out of the purest place in the heart…without expectation or self-celebration…lasts much longer than the moment it takes to be kind.